mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 * some opaque data structure representing the game state
 * some opaque data structure representing a possible move
-* a function that accepts a single argument: an object representing the state of the game and returns the list of moves that are possible at that game state (accoding to the rules of the game)
+* a function that accepts a single argument: an object representing the state of the game and returns the list of moves that are possible at that game state (according to the rules of the game)
 * a function that accepts two arguments: (a) a game state object, and (b) a move object, and returns a new game state (representing the new state of the game once the move is made)
 * a function that accepts a single argument: an object representing the state of the game and returns a value that indicates whether the game has finished (and pronounces the winner or declares a tie or some other more nuanced outcome &mdash; e.g. in scoring games)